Spectral-Source/FM-Demodulator-SDR/README.md

-# FM-Demodulator-SDR
+# FM-Demodulator-SDR 📻
+# Simple FM Broadcast Receiver with GNU Radio
-FM broadcasts demodulate with RTL SDR and Gnuradio Companion
+Just FM with RTL SDR and some few options like waterfall and peak detect...